 - Again, it offers total peace of mind.
 In case you get disabled or stop working, you will be sure your family is entirely protected and has a comfortable place to live, and lenders will not come to harass them.

-Why Obtaining Mortgage Protection Insurance Makes No Sense?
+Why Does Obtaining Mortgage Protection Insurance Make No Sense?

 Even though it will cater for the mortgage payments, but this will be at the expense of other family’s debts and bills.
 So, for anyone scouting for the most affordable term life insurance, then mortgage life insurance is not the best.
 Here is why opting for this type of life insurance does not make sense at all:

 - It covers the lender and not the borrower.
 It is specifically designed to protect the financial lending institution but not the policyholder.
 If you pass away, the bank is the one that will be pocketing the payout, not your family.
 Even though your family will not worry about the mortgage arrears when you die, but this is not the best option.
 Remember your family can decide to sell out the house, pay the loan arrears, and use the rest of the money on other vital purposes.